0x5k/tg-tarot-app/README.md

 Telegram Mini Apps expect HTTPS, so a Vercel deployment works out of the box once the project is connected.
 After deployment, use your Vercel URL as the WebApp URL in BotFather.
+If you change your mind later and want the Telegram MainButton back, just toggle the visible flag inside src/app.rs:88-96.

 ## Next steps